weshebert20/express-personal-api/README.md

 ## SUPER STRETCH: Part 2.
 Personal Dashboard

-#### Minimum Requirements
-Consume the Personal API you just created, and use it to build your own personal dashboard.
+#### Consume the Personal API you just created, and use it to build your own personal dashboard.

 * Create an `index.html` **homepage** that's linked to your main javascript and css files.
 * Use **jQuery** and **AJAX** to consume your Personal API.